akirby23/halloween-memory-game/README.md

 - [Google Fonts](https://fonts.google.com/): to import the "Creepster" and "Voltaire" fonts for the website.
 - [Font Awesome](https://fontawesome.com/): to import icons to style the modals.
 - [Flaticon](https://www.flaticon.com/): to obtain the images for the front of the cards.
-- [Shutterstock](https://www.shutterstock.com/): to obtain the background image & to change the background colour of the image.
+- [Shutterstock](https://www.shutterstock.com/): to obtain the background image & image for the back of the cards.
+The background colour of both images was changed via the same website.
 - [Favicon](https://favicon.io/): to generate the favicon & to obtain links to add the favicon to the website.
 - [AmIResponsive](https://ui.dev/amiresponsive): to test the website's responsiveness on screens of different sizes.
 - [ImageColorPicker](https://imagecolorpicker.com/): to generate the colour palette from the halloween-castle icon.